SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 In addition to everything we need to compile a contract, this template includes sample code for the simple counter contract.
 We are going to remove that in order to start from scratch. **Go into the `src` directory and empty the contents of the following three files `contract.rs`, `msg.rs`, and `state.rs`.** Do NOT remove or edit `lib.rs`.

-## Secret contract functions
+## Secret Contract functions

-There are three main functions that any secret contract can execute once it has been deployed to the network:
+There are three main functions that any Secret Contract can execute once it has been deployed to the network:

 1. `init` is the constructor for your contract and it is only executed once.
 It is used to configure your contract based on user-supplied parameters.
 2. `handle` takes a handle message as input from a client, executes transactions based on the content of the message, and outputs a response message to the client.